 When Is the Best Time to Remove Wisdom Teeth?

-Your Glendale wisdom tooth dentist would be the best person to guide you on the right time for wisdom teeth removal.
+Your Glendale wisdom tooth dentist would be the best person to guide you at the right time for wisdom teeth removal.
 Before even recommending the procedure, they’d take an oral examination of your mouth to check if you really need extraction.
 Once they’re convinced, they’d be able to advise on the best time.

 Our wisdom tooth dentist feels that the ideal time to consider removing wisdom teeth is at a younger age.
 This may mean almost within a short span after the wisdom teeth start emerging (late teens or early 20s).
 The sooner the better because extraction must take place before the tooth roots and bone gets fully formed.
 Most important, recovery post-extraction is also usually faster at a tender age.